 This document includes figures, classifications, assessments and other information regarding tailings and Rio Tinto's systems.
 Some of the information provided relies upon judgment based on internal or external reviews of information.
-Unless otherwise stated the information in the document is based on data available as at 5 August 2024, and judgments or assessments in the document may be based on data which predates 5 August 2024.
+Unless otherwise stated the information in the document is based on data available as at the date of this document, and judgments or assessments in the document may be based on data which predates the date of this document.
 The information and views may change based on new or different information, circumstances or events and should not be relied upon as a forecast or recommendation.